LayoutXML/AppListManager/README.md

 #### "newListener"

-`newListener` receives 3 parameters - `List<AppData> appDataList`, which is a list of new apps, `Integer filterFlags`, which informs what filters had been used when generating a list, and `Boolean fromReceiver`, which is `true` when a `BroadcastReceiver` invoked this listener - this means a list contains only one application and it did not check for filters (you may want to check application filters as described in "Checking Flags" section or manually).
+`newListener` receives 4 parameters - `List<AppData> appDataList`, which is a list of new apps, `Integer filterFlags`, which informs what filters had been used when generating a list, `Boolean match`, which informs whether apps in the list have flags or do not (read more in "Invoking Listeners" section), and `Boolean fromReceiver`, which is `true` when a `BroadcastReceiver` invoked this listener - this means a list contains only one application and it did not check for filters (you may want to check application filters as described in "Checking Flags" section or manually).

 1. If you have decided to implement listeners to your class, override `newListener` method like this:
 ```
 @Override
-public void newListener(List<AppData> appDataList, Integer filterFlags, Boolean fromReceiver) {
+public void newListener(List<AppData> appDataList, Integer filterFlags, Boolean match, Boolean fromReceiver) {
     //Your code adding new list to the main List<AppData>.
 Notify adapters about dataset changing etc...
 }
 ```